KennethManzi1/8-week-SQL-Challenge/Case 4 Data Bank/C. Data Allocation Challenge.md

 We will first create the CTE for the Customer Transactions data as the dataset is too large

-Then we will first create a query that gets running customer balance column that includes the impact each transaction
+Then we will first create a query that gets running customer balance column that includes the impact each transaction.

+We will be using SUM() Over() to get the running total balance of each customer and assigning negative values for withdrawals and purchases.

 ````sql
 WITH Customer_Transactions AS
 (